Scripture Passage: Acts 4:36-37

 Thank God for Barnabas, who strove to fix this failure with words of encouragement.
 And thank God for the encouragers in our churches, who see second chances in us when no one else does.

 Would you consider yourself to be a church member of your pastor’s dreams?
-Are you an encourager like Barnabas — a load lifter, friend finder, bridge builder, disciple developer and a failure fixer?
+Are you an encourager like Barnabas — a load lifter, friend finder, bridge builder, disciple developer, and failure fixer?